Contact PHA :

 The risk assessments must be carried out in all areas by a competent person with the skills, knowledge, and experience to recognise the hazards of infectious diseases and pathogens.
 In addition, risk assessments must be revisited when any element of the original risk assessment changes, for example, clinical speciality, patient vulnerability, staff, building, and environment.

-It is essential to point out that engineering controls are favoured over administrative and personal protective equipment (PPE) for controlling cross-infection as they are designed to remove or minimise the hazard at the source before it comes in contact with health workers and other individuals.
+It is essential to point out that engineering controls are favoured over administrative and personal protective equipment (PPE) for controlling cross-infection.
+These controls are designed to remove or minimise the hazard at the source before it comes in contact with health workers and other individuals.

 Elimination